openframeworks/ofBook/chapters/memory/chapter.md

 Now we are passing a reference to the original object but instead of having to use pointer syntax we can still use it as if it was a normal object.

-> Advanced note: Some times we want to use references to avoid copies but still be sure that the function we pass our object to, won't modify it's contents, in that case it's recomendable to use `const` like:
+> Advanced note: Sometimes we want to use references to avoid copies but still be sure that the function we pass our object to won't modify it's contents, in that case it's recommendable to use the `const` keyword like:

 ```
     ofVec2f averagePosition(const vector<Particle> & ps){